 This class teaches you to focus and build on what your students are doing right.
 Instead of targeting student errors, learn how to build on their writing strengths.
 Use literature and well-written sentences to show students how their sentences can be crafted.
 Find ways to make editing a daily part of your writing time.
 It IS possible to have fun while teaching editing, grammar and conventions to all of your students!
 Each chapter provides you with ideas you can use immediately.
 Appropriate for teachers of grades 3-12.

-The text Everyday Editing by Jeff Anderson, available at Amazon.com for $15.
+The text is available from Amazon.com for $15.

 The ease of Heritage Institute makes it easy to take classes.
 Being a busy full time educator and full time mom of three busy children, I like being able to complete classes at my convenience in the evenings or early mornings.
 I also like that we are able to collaborate with other teachers in some of the courses.